Nonparametric Regression and Classification with Functional, Categorical, and Mixed Covariates: Numerical Experiments

 \subsubsection{Results}

+The minimizing weights for the minimal as well as the sparse case and sample size $n= 500$ are shown in Figure \ref{fig:Reweights}.
+They are compared to the relative variable importance of a random forest, as a benchmark apart from kernel-based, nonparametric prediction.
+After applying a functional principal component analysis (R package {\it refund} by \cite{Rrefund}) on the functional observations we build a random forest using the R function {\it randomForest} (\cite{RrandomForest}).
+Further we compare our results to the method of \cite{FuchsGertheissTutz2015} (`Ensemble') which was described in Section \ref{introduction}.
+Although in their paper they only consider categorical responses, their method can also be applied in the regression case.

-The minimizing weights for our six different scenarios and sample size $n=100, 500, 1000$ are shown in Figure \ref{fig:Reweights}.
-To increase comparability between the different models we display normed weights $\frac {\hat\omega_j}{\sum_{k=1}^p\hat\omega_k}$.
+To increase comparability between the models we display normed weights $\frac {\hat\omega_j}{\sum_{k=1}^p\hat\omega_k}$.
 This can also be interpreted as separating the estimation of the weights (normed weights) and optimization of the bandwidth ($h_{\text{opt}}=\frac{h_n^{\text{fun/cat}}}{\sum_{k=1}^p\hat\omega_k}$).
-It can be seen that the selection of relevant predictors works well, as the covariates with influence on the response get distinctly higher weights than those without in all scenarios.
+It can be seen that the selection of relevant predictors works well, as the covariates with influence on the response get distinctly higher weights than those without.
 The sum over the weights for relevant covariates should be approximately one whereas the weights for irrelevant covariates should be close to zero.
-Both is visible for the simulated data.
+Both is visible for our procedure.
+The competing methods get comparable results where the random forest seems to have some difficulties identifying the functional noise and the ensemble approach with detecting the relevant categorical predictors.